Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Bugfixes:

 - Fix an uncommon crash when generating chunks in the Ocean (Noisethreader).
-- Fix an occasional crash after leaving the game.
 - Remove typo'd items from the Omniwand config - the items were already present in non-typo'd form.
 - Fix the RFTools Syringe Recipe not displaying the proper tooltips.